 First-Party Cookies – Data owned by the advertiser and collected on its own website.
 First-party cookies do helpful things, like remember your username and password automatically the next time you log in, but they are also very useful in advertising to build retargeting pools and track conversions that result from ads.

 Third-Party Cookies – Data owned and collected by an outside company.
+An easy way to spot third-party cookies is the domain name doesn’t match the website the user is currently visiting.
 Third-party data is most commonly used in behavioral targeting campaigns.